Artists’ Ventures Initiative (AVI) Grants

-- Find “Artists Ventures Initiative” in the list of available grant applications, and click the “Apply” button to the far right.
+- Find “FY22 Artists’ Ventures Initiative” in the list of available grant applications, and click the “Apply” button to the far right.

 Part Two: Full Grant Application

-Based on review of the submitted LOIs, selected applicants will be invited to develop their proposal into a full grant application.
+Based on review of the submitted Intent to Apply Applications, selected applicants will be invited to develop their proposal into a full grant application.
 Only those invited to proceed to Part Two will be eligible for AVI funding.

 After You Apply

-Grants Office staff will review submitted LOIs for completeness and compliance with guideline and application requirements.
+Grants Office staff will review submitted Intent to Apply applications for completeness and compliance with guideline and application requirements.

-LOIs will then be evaluated, based on the published criteria, by SC Arts Commission program staff and management who will recommend whether an applicant should be invited to develop their proposed venture into a full grant application.
+Intent to Apply Applications will then be evaluated, based on the published criteria, by SCAC program staff and management, who will recommend whether an applicant should be invited to develop their proposed venture into a full grant application.